-The financial statements of USA Technologies, Inc. at June 30, 1995 and 1994, and for the years then ended, and for the period January 16, 1992 (inception) through June 30, 1995, appearing in this Prospectus and Registration Statement have been audited by Ernst & Young LLP, independent auditors, as set forth in their report thereon appearing elsewhere herein, and are included in reliance upon such report given upon the authority of such firm as experts in accounting and auditing.
+The financial statements of USA Technologies, Inc. at June 30, 1996 and 1995, and for the years then ended, and for the period January 16, 1992 (inception) through June 30, 1996, appearing in this Prospectus and Registration Statement have been audited by Ernst & Young LLP, independent auditors, as set forth in their reports thereon (which contain an explanatory paragraph with respect to the Company's ability to continue as a going concern as discussed in Note 2 to the financial statements) appearing elsewhere herein, and are included in reliance upon such report given upon the authority of such firm as experts in accounting and auditing.